 Wildlife Service Finland, a unit of Metsähallitus, manages state-owned hunting grounds and sells hunting permits for these areas.
 The state-owned areas (i.e. public lands) are located mainly in the northern and eastern parts of the country.
-Small game hunting areas, varying highly in size, are accessible to all hunters with a valid hunting permit issued by Metsähallitus.
+Small game hunting areas, varying greatly in size, are accessible to all hunters with a valid hunting permit issued by Metsähallitus.

-The nature of hunting areas varies from northern alpine landscapes to coniferous forest types in the south.
+The types of nature in the hunting areas vary from northern alpine landscapes to coniferous forest types in the south.
 The most common game species are black grouse (Tetrao tetrix), capercaillie (Tetrao urogallus), hazel grouse (Tetrastes bonasia), willow grouse (Lagopus lagopus) and mountain hare (Lepus timidus).

 Metsähallitus manages the natural resources responsibly and ensures that hunting is conducted according to good practices and on a sustainable basis.
-By selling hunting permits Metsähallitus is aiming to guarantee that everyone has an equal access to and can experience hunting in state-owned areas and has equal access to them now and in the future.
-The proceeds from hunting permit sales are used for the benefit of game populations and their habitats, such as restoration of peatlands for species such as willow grouse and bean goose (Anser fabalis).
+By selling hunting permits Metsähallitus is aiming to guarantee that everyone can experience hunting in state-owned areas and has equal access to them now and in the future.
+The proceeds from hunting permit sales are used for the benefit of game populations and their habitats, such as in the restoration of peatlands for species such as willow grouse and bean goose (Anser fabalis).